 c) All procedural questions are subject to the final decision of the College Judicial Board.

 d) Admission of any person(s) into the hearing shall be at the discretion of the College Judicial Board.

 e) A hearing shall proceed as follows:

 - i.
-The CCO presents the statement of charges on behalf of the College.
-The CCO may present documents, materials, and/or witnesses in support of the statement of charges.
+The conduct officer presents the statement of charges on behalf of the College.
+The conduct officer may present documents, materials, and/or witnesses in support of the statement of charges.

 ii.
 The Accused Student responds to the statement of charges.
 The student may present documents, materials, and/or witnesses in response to the statement of charges.

 iii.
 Following the parties’ presentations, the College Judicial Board may question each party, their witnesses, and/or review all information presented.
 The College Judicial Board has the discretion to request additional documents, materials, or information from either party.

 iv.
 While direct cross-examination by the parties is not permitted, each party will be given the opportunity to question the other by presenting questions through the Judicial Board.
 If the Board determines a question is relevant, the other party will be asked to respond.